LanGuerreiro/Public-Terraform-Vsphere-Windows-Linux/README.md

 - Connect on vcenter 7
 - Get piece information about cluster.
-- Deploy vm from template windows and linux.
+- Deploy vm from template windows and Linux.
 - Set tags.
-- Create tls_private_key to access vm linux
+- Create tls_private_key to access vm Linux

 Through variable is possible set: